The entire book appears at this link with chapters added after appearing online:

 er, make that breakthrough.

 Then he is the silly rabbit who jumps back in the hat.
-He is

 “I hope he doesn’t hurt himself,” a disembodied motherly